sbegaudeau/eef/_specifications/roadmap.md

 ###### DSLs

-- remove unnecessary concepts from eef.ecore (domain class?) **2d**
+- Remove unnecessary concepts from `eef.ecore` (domain class?) **2d**
-  - fresh start with a new eef.ecore and rename the old one (we won't have the generated code of the "old" one)
+  - fresh start with a new `eef.ecore` and rename the old one (we won't have the generated code of the "old" one)
-  - only the concepts that can be useed from properties.ecore
+  - only keep the concepts that can be used from `properties.ecore`, and only the ones needed for the current milestone.
+- _Sirius_: add support for unknown/optional extensions in the VSM (in particular, under _Group_)
+  - use EMF's native mechanism (see http://ed-merks.blogspot.fr/2008/01/creating-children-you-didnt-know.html)
+  - take this opportunity to remove Sirius's legacy way of doing this and replace it with EMF's mechanism

 ###### Widgets

-- semantic candidate (pages / groups) **7d**
+- Add support for different semantic candidates (pages / groups) **7d** => PCD
   - change the "self" used for a Page, a Group, etc...
     - see org.eclipse.eef.core.internal.EEFPageImpl.createControl()
   - accessible variables for each expression? how to manage them?
-    - "IVariableManager" in a Sirius bundle named org.eclipse.sirius.common.query
+     - "IVariableManager" in a Sirius bundle named `org.eclipse.sirius.common.query`
-- text
+  - **depends on work on the Sirius side** (see below)

+- Fully implement a simple _Text Field_ widget
   - lifecycle (edit initial operation / valueExpression) **1d**
     - see org.eclipse.eef.ide.ui.internal.data.EEFSection.aboutToBeShown().new IConsumer() {...}.apply(String)
   - refactor the controller and instantiation of the widgets **2d**